pmlmodelling/ecoval/README.md

 **Note: At present, if you want to use ecoVal, you will have to request access to the validation data.
 This will change in future once various rights issues have been reviewed.**

+## Website
+A website for ecoVal is available at [https://ecoval-pml.readthedocs.io/](https://ecoval-pml.readthedocs.io/).
+This contains a full user guide, and information on how to use the package.

 ## Steps to carry out automated validation of model output